itpp-labs/odoo-development/docs/odoo/ir.config_parameter.rst

             <field name="value">True</value>
         </record>

-Use this approach only to manipulate keys you create.
+Use this approach only to manipulate keys you created.
 It's not recommended to change others modules this way.
 For example such like this::